djalbat/occam-open-cli/README.md

   --yes|-y                                       Initially answer yes to prompts
 ```

 This is slightly different from `npm` in that `open` is usually executed from the parent directory of a project rather than from within the project sub-directory itself.
-Projects might reside in a `~/Mathematics/` directory, for example, in which case you should initialise `open` in there:

-    open initialise

-This will create a hidden `.openrc` file which you should never share.
-The reason is that if you log in to or register with the Open Mathematics site, your access token will be stored in this hidden file.

-If you wish to publish the `induction` package, say, assuming that you have a sub-directory called `induction` for that package, run the following:

-    open publish induction

-Actually you can in fact get away with publishing from within projects' sub-directories by running `open publish` in them, in which cases `open` will go up one directory in order to find the `.openrc` file and figure out the package name for itself.

-Bear in mind that Occam does not as yet directly support packages.
-Therefore for now it is best to clone them, which you can again do with `open`.
-For example:

-    open clone natural-numbers

-In these cases `open` will recover the underlying GitHub repository from the package's meta-data and clone the repository for you.
-If you just wanted the bare package and not the repository, the following would suffice:

-    open natural-numbers

-Both Occam and the Open Mathematics site are works in progress, as indeed is `open`.
-The remainder of this readme file gives some of the current thinking on versioning and so forth that has yet to be implemented.

 ## Building